 BiographyDr.
 Bachman DeSilva completed her doctorate in Demography and International Health at the Harvard School of Public Health, where her thesis work focused on early child health and subsequent morbidity and mortality in a rural area of The Gambia.
-Over the past fifteen years, she has worked on a variety of health and development projects throughout sub-Saharan Africa, with a particular focus on francophone West Africa.
-More recently, she has worked on the social and economic impacts of HIV/AIDS in Africa and Asia.
-At the CGHD, Dr. Bachman DeSilva is completing manuscripts for a NIH-funded longitudinal study of orphan welfare in the Amajuba District of KwaZulu Natal, South Africa, and is currently conducting collaborative research on adherence to antiretroviral therapy in China.
-Her interest areas include: demography, infectious disease epidemiology, maternal and child health, the socioeconomic impact of HIV/AIDS, and nutrition and food security in developing countries.
+Over the past fifteen years, she has worked on a variety of health and development projects in sub-Saharan Africa and Asia.
+At the CGHD, she provides expertise on mixed method research design, survey methodology, and statistical analysis to a variety of applied studies designed to improve child and family health.
+Her primary areas of research have included orphans and vulnerable children (OVC); social and economic effects of HIV/AIDS and antiretroviral (ART) treatment; and medication adherence metrics and interventions.
+Dr. Bachman DeSilva’s most recent work includes a mixed methods study of HIV-positive adolescent patients on ART in China, including formative research with adolescents and their caregivers and clinicians.
+Her interest areas include: food security, infectious disease epidemiology, child and adolescent health and nutrition, caregiver health, and chronic and mental health issues among youth and caregivers.

 - Harvard School of Public Health, DSc

 - Harvard School of Public Health, MSc

 - Dartmouth College, AB